UK announces 25% windfall tax on energy producers' profits

 Facing intense political pressure to provide more support for billpayers coping with what political opponents and campaigners have called a cost-of-living crisis, finance minister Rishi Sunak said energy firms were making extraordinary profits while Britons struggled.

-"We are introducing a temporary, targeted Energy Profits Levy charged on profits of oil and gas companies at a rate of 25%," Sunak said.
+Shares in oil majors BP and Shell, which are global companies and so less affected by UK policy, touched session lows after the announcement, but recovered and were up around 1% by 1146 GMT.

-"We're also building in a new investment allowance that doubles the relief for the energy companies that invest their profits in the UK."
+The package of support was worth 15 billion pounds and would support around a third of British households, Sunak said.

-Earlier this week the energy regulator said that a cap on gas and electricity bills was set to rise by another 40% in October.
+On Tuesday the UK energy regulator said that a cap on gas and electricity bills was set to rise by another 40% in October.

-(Reporting by Muvija M Andy Bruce and Kylie MacLellan, writing by William James, editing by Hugh Lawson, Frank Jack Daniel and Michael Holden)
+(Reporting by Muvija M Andy Bruce and Kylie MacLellan, writing by William James, editing by Hugh Lawson, Frank Jack Daniel, Michael Holden and Susan Fenton)